patocl/xtts-api-server/README.md

 # How to add speaker

 By default the `speakers` folder should appear in the folder, you need to put there the wav file with the voice sample, you can also create a folder and put there several voice samples, this will give more accurate results

-# Selecting Folder

-You can change the folders for speakers and the folder for output via the API.

 # Note on creating samples for quality voice cloning